ntop/PF_RING/doc/README.accolade.md

 Accolade module at runtime.

 ## Installation
-In order to get up and running with Accolade just run the following commands:
+In order to get up and running with Accolade run the following commands:

 ```
 tar xvzf SDK_*.tgz